mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 "–Yes!", I said too early.
 "I mean, uh...
 If it would please the observers."

-Thimlu stood up and from his jacket, he produced a flat disc of brass with an ornate engraving carved into it
+Thimlu stood up and from his jacket, he produced a small disc of brass with an ornate engraving carved into it.

 "Heiko Observatory - Liffa um Heiko," I said aloud.
 "You've kept this with you for so long."

 "I've been waiting for the right moment.
 And well, this one's about as close as we'll get.
 Welcome to the club," he said.

 I was giddy, taking the disc from his hand and moving my fingers across its surface.
 I'd longed for this moment for such a long time.
 It was far from the formal ceremonious event than I'd imagined, but I didn't mind.
-My aim was not for vanity.
+I didn't study under Thimlu for the vanity of the job.

 Jathi stood behind the table and seemed defeated.
 His eyes locked with mine and knew that I would not be moved.
 "I'll make Pomri get you out of there even if I have to bring her a hundred cakes.
 I've got your back no matter what."

 "Don't worry about me," I told him, my hand reaching mindlessly for his.
 "Whatever they have planned, I can handle it."

 I gathered my bag onto my shoulders, and stood near the doorway as they approached me to bid me farewell.
-Thimlu held the message in his hand and put it in mine, saying "Remember what we talked about.
-This message is for Melna and Melna alone."
+Thimlu held the message in his hand and put it in mine, muttering to me, "Remember what we talked about.
+Don't read it, just deliver it to Melna."

 I nodded to him respectfully, but I knew what power my insatiable curiosity had over me, and I could not promise him that I wouldn't.